leftmove/cria/README.md

     print(chunk, end="") # AI System Optimization: Hybrid Approach Combining Reinforcement Learning and...
 ```

-In the example, instructions are given to the LLM and context is given as the user, before the user prompts.
+In the example, instructions are given to the LLM as the `system`.
+Then, extra context is given as the `user`.
+Finally, the prompt is entered (as a `user`).
 You can use any mixture of roles to specify the LLM to your liking.

 The available roles for messages are: